alicelieutier/smoothScroll/README.md

 Unsupported browsers would just use the normal internal link behaviour.

-There is an easing function.
+There is an ease-in-out type timing function.
 You can change it quite easily in the code.
 Here is where I found the one I use:
 - http://blog.greweb.fr/2012/02/bezier-curve-based-easing-functions-from-concept-to-implementation/

+You can also change the total time of a scroll, which is 500ms by default.

 Example
 -
-The example.html file is the script applied to a w3c page.
-I just changed the style so the table of content is fixed to the left, and added the script.
+The example.html file is basically the script applied to a w3c page.
+I just changed the style so the table of content is fixed to the left.

 Check out the result.
-Wouldn't that be great?
+Wouldn't that be great if all w3c specs where that easy to navigate in?

 Similar scripts
 -